 Try to find as much information as you can about the product, sometimes even the smallest things can be a winner or loser so make sure you get everything, and later you can filter out what is important and what’s not.

-Nex thing, make sure you include your value differentiators from your competitors.
+Next thing, make sure you include your value differentiators from your competitors.
 What makes your product and service unique and stands out from a crowd.

-STEP 2: Look at Your Current Customers
+Step 2: Look at Your Current Customers

 Your current customers are the best source of information you have got, so make sure you will ask them for their input about your products and services.